 Shape House, as founder Sophie Chiche is quick to point out, is not a spa.
 “Here it’s all about the sweat.”

 A longtime fan of the healing benefits of far-infrared heat, Chiche has translated the technology and concept into a pristine outpost where you can release everything from toxic chemicals to toxic thoughts.
 A vision-board room enhances the latter.
 “Fitness-oriented people really understand the benefits.
 It draws lactic acid out of the muscles, it can help with injury recovery, and your metabolism speeds up as your body tries to cool itself through sweating,” she says.

 What to know: You can’t see far-infrared energy (part of the natural light spectrum), but you can feel it as radiant heat.
 It penetrates to the subcutaneous fat level where absorbed chemicals are often stashed.
 “It’s clinically proven.
-As your body heats up, the blood vessels open up and that improves oxygenation in all the interstitial spaces between the cells, so you start releasing fat-soluble toxins like parabens, phthalates, and pesticides,” explains Dr. Jeffrey Morrison.
+As your body heats up, the blood vessels open up and that improves oxygenation in all the interstitial spaces between the cells, so you start releasing fat-soluble toxins like parabens, phthalates, and pesticides,” explains Dr. Jeffrey Morrison, a member of the Equinox Health Advisory Board.
 “It also promotes intracellular metabolism because whenever you have more oxygen going to the cells, they burn calories more efficiently, just like with exercise.”